junxit/us-congress-bills-111/metadata.md

 - 2010-06-22 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 111-214.
 - 2010-06-22 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 111-214.
 - 2010-06-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 439.
+- 2010-06-25 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5462-5463; text as passed in Senate: CR S5463)
+- 2010-06-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5462-5463; text as passed in Senate: CR S5463)